NisarLDev/Social-Media-APP-MERN/README.md

 ## Steps followed to complete the project

-The original steps in the followed process during the first attempt until errors have arisen
+The original steps in the followed process during the first attempt until errors have arisen.

 Create the environment of the project: